zxc916684603/ecs/intl.en-US/User Guide/Tags/Delete a tag.md

 See the following steps to unbind tags:

-1. Log on to the [ECS console](https://ecs.console.aliyun.com/?spm=a2c4g.11186623.2.9.FNEORG#/home).
+1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
 2. In the left-side navigation pane, select the resource type for the unbinding operation, such as Instance, Cloud Disks, Snapshots, Images, or Security Groups.

     **Note:** The block storage function is now in beta.
-For more information, see [block storage FAQ](https://help.aliyun.com/knowledge_detail/53820.html) Learn more.
+For more information, see [Access to block storage FAQ](https://partners-intl.aliyun.com/help/faq-detail/53820.htm)Learn more.

 3. Select a region.
 4. In the resource list, select the resource from which you want to unbind tags.